-Respondent controlling household resources (B) is the mean of the non-missing responses to five statements on the respondent's control over household resources that are answered on a 5-point Likert scale and collapsed to a 3-point scale as above.
-These statements are a selection of the statements used in Bossuoy et al. (2022):
+Respondent controlling household resources (B) is the mean of the non-missing responses to five statements on the respondent's control over household resources that are answered on a 5-point Likert scale and transformed as above.
+These statements are a selection of the statements used in Bossuroy et al. (2022):

 - My opinion matters in decisions regarding the money your partner earns.
 (J1) - My opinion matters in decisions regarding current household expenses.
 (J2) - My opinion matters in decisions regarding major household purchases.
 (J3) - I can make my own decisions without the advice of anyone regarding current household expenses.
+(J4)

-(J4) - I can make my own decisions without the advice of anyone regarding household purchases.
+- I can make my own decisions without the advice of anyone regarding household purchases.
 (J5)